AdobeDocs/analytics.en/help/implement/js-implementation/data-collection/opt-out-link.md

 * zh_CN
 * zh_TW

-`popup=1`: Treats the page as if it were a popup, and offers a “Close Window” button.
+`popup=1`: Treats the page as if it were a popup, and offers a "Close Window" button.

 ## Example Opt-Out URLs {#section_258DE5226AA0483CA790D2C9C5318B2E}